Avatar (computing): Video games

 Nintendo's Wii, 3DS and Switch consoles allow for the creation of avatars called "Miis" that take the form of stylized, cartoonish people and can be used in some games as avatars for players, as in Wii Sports.
 In some games, the ability to use a Mii as an avatar must be unlocked, such as in Mario Kart 8.

-In late 2008, Microsoft released an Xbox 360 Dashboard update which featured the introduction of Avatars as part of the console's New Xbox Experience.
+In late 2008, Microsoft released an Xbox 360 Dashboard update which featured the introduction of Xbox avatars as part of the console's New Xbox Experience.
 With the update installed users can personalize the look of their Avatars by choosing from a range of clothing and facial features.
 In October 2018, Microsoft launched a new version of their Xbox avatars for Xbox One and Xbox on Windows 10, featuring increased detail and having a focus on inclusivity.
-PlayStation Home for Sony's PlayStation 3 console also featured the use of avatars, but with a more realistic style than Nintendo's Miis or Microsoft's Avatars.
+PlayStation Home for Sony's PlayStation 3 console also featured the use of avatars, but with a more realistic style than Nintendo's Miis or Microsoft's Xbox avatars.